dmorrissey14/holdem-helper/README.md

 ### Cards are dealt (Pre-Flop), Position

-The app will calculate whether you should play this hand or not.
-It does so based on [Uptown Poker's 8 charts](https://upswingpoker.com/preflop/).
-With less than 9 people, some of the charts are eliminated, resulting in looser play.
+The app will calculate whether you should play this hand or not based on "Raise First In" principles.
+This means, if all people before you check or fold, this is a hand you should raise with.
+It does so based on [Uptown Poker's 8 charts](https://upswingpoker.com/preflop/). ~With less than 9 people, some of the charts are eliminated, resulting in looser play~(To be implemented).

+Consider raising 2.5-4x the minimum bet.

 #### What two cards have you been dealt?